iai-group/UserSimCRS/docs/source/llm_based.rst

 UserSimCRS implements two user simulators relying on a large language model (LLM) to generate utterances:

-- **Single Prompt Simulator**: It generates utterances based on a single prompt that includes the task description, user persona, information need, and conversational context.
+- **Single-Prompt Simulator**: It generates utterances based on a single prompt that includes the task description, user persona, information need, and conversational context.
-- **Dual Prompt Simulator**: It generates utterances based on two prompts: one to decide whether to continue the conversation or not, and the same prompt as the single prompt simulator to generate the utterance if the conversation should continue.
+- **Dual-Prompt Simulator**: It generates utterances based on two prompts: one to decide whether to continue the conversation or not (the "stopping prompt").
+If the decision is to continue, it generates the next utterance using the main generation prompt (identical to the one used by the single-prompt simulator); otherwise, it sends a default utterance to stop the conversation.

 We present the different prompts and available LLM interfaces below.